gokul-uf/QuickOS/README.md

-Qwickos
+QuickOS
 =======

-Qwickos is an experimental language which will aid in learning and teaching Operating Systems.
+QuickOS is an experimental language which will aid in learning and teaching Operating Systems.
 Developed as a part of a course in Programming Languages